coffee2code/add-admin-css/README.md

 # Add Admin CSS

-A plugin for WordPress that provides an interface for easily defining additional CSS (inline and/or by URL) to be added to all administration pages.
+A plugin for WordPress that makes it easy to define additional CSS (inline and/or by URL) to be added to all administration pages.

 This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/add-admin-css/